 That would mean agreeing tariff schedules with all WTO members before March 29, 2019.
 “The moment that other countries begin to sense an opportunity to increase the market share or increase the quota here or there, they’re going to go for that.
 There will be a lot of uncertainty here, there will be a lot of unpredictability,”said Azevêdo.
 “It is very unlikely you are going to have [a] 100 per cent agreed outcome for all WTO members between now and March.”

-Deputy Director of the Centre for European Reform John Springford has said the total cost of WTO tariffs would range from 2.2% of GDP to 9%.
+“The total cost of WTO tariffs could range from 2.2% of GDP to 9%.”

 The average EU tariff is a relatively low 2.6% for non-agricultural products, but under WTO rules cars and car parts would be subject to 10% tariffs every time they crossed the border and agricultural tariffs would be much higher, averaging more than 35% for dairy products.
 The UK could choose to waive tariffs altogether, but it couldn’t do so only for the EU – under the WTO’s “most favoured nation ”rule, it would have to do so for all WTO members.